M3kko/peakfit-final/README.md

 - Require strong password on signup
 - Add birthday
 - Add Data center that prompts user to update information every now and then.
+- Add show password on sign in
+- Figure out Notifications